Cannabis oil: Everything you need to know

-Although there have been studies done around the affects of smoking cannabis, plenty more studies have to be done before we will really understand the effect that smoking cannabis will have on the body.
-Unfortunately the illegality of cannabis makes it very difficult to do studies on the plant.
+Although there have been studies done on the effects of smoking cannabis, plenty more studies have to be done before we will really understand the effect that smoking cannabis will have on the body.
+Unfortunately, the illegality of cannabis makes it very difficult to do studies on the plant.
 With that said, there is no doubt that carcinogens and tar is not good for the human body.
 That is why many people choose to use cannabis oil.
 The oil can be ingested orally or by vaporizing.

 Does cannabis oil make you high?

 When speaking from personal experience, yes.
 I’ve never used cannabis oil that did not cause a high.
 Just like any other medication your body needs to build up a tolerance to the medication.
 That is why it is so important to start with smaller doses and adjust your dose based on how you react to cannabis oil.
 I’ve been told about and I’ve read about CBD cannabis oils that don’t cause a high, but I’ve never had the opportunity to try a CBD oil.

 The best advice I can give would be to start with a small amount and to wait an hour or two to see how the cannabis oil makes you feel.
 How much oil to use also depends on who you get your cannabis oil from and how it is produced.
 Because cannabis oil is illegal in South Africa there are no standard or labels that can tell you exactly how much CBD and THC there is in your oil.
 So start out slow and see what the oils effect is on you.
 Especially if it is your first time using cannabis oil.

 What’s going to happen if I take too much cannabis oil?